Thursday July 9, 2015

-If you want to consume marijuana during your visit to Aspen, check out the directory of marijuana-friendly accommodations in the region.
 Currently, you can purchase recreational marijuana products from several different dispensaries in the city, including Alternative Medical Solutions, Green Dragon Colorado, LEAF Aspen, Native Roots, Silverpeak Apothecary and STASH.

 Nestled in Southwestern Colorado with breathtaking scenery and crisp mountain air, Durango is a popular destination for skiing, snowboarding, mountain biking, river rafting, fishing and hiking.
 With a plethora of activities to do, regardless of the season, Durango is great stop during your exploration of the Rocky Mountains.
 Established as a mining town in 1880, Durango is rich with history, much of which is still around today.